Louis-DR/OmniCores-BuildingBlocks/sources/data/access_enable/asynchronous_advanced_fifo/asynchronous_advanced_fifo.md

 The `write_miss` and `read_error` flags are cleared when the respective `write_clear_miss` and `read_clear_error` inputs are asserted.

 The FIFO can be flushed from either domain by asserting the `write_flush` or `read_flush` inputs.
 Flushing from the write domain will move back the write pointer to the synchronized read pointer in the write domain, and flushing from the read domain will advance the read pointer to the synchronized write pointer in the read domain.
 If a read or write operation is performed too close to a flush operation, it might not see the synchronized state of the FIFO which could result in the FIFO reaching an unexpected broken state.

+Is the depth is not a power-of-two but is even, after the reset is deasserted, enough cycles of both clocks must be pass before the level and flag outputs are correct.
+This is due to the Gray encodings for non-power-of-two range not starting at 0, and therefore the value must propagate through the syncronizers.

 ## Paths